Chouffy/home_assistant_tgtg/README.md

 sensor:
 - platform: tgtg

+  # Optional: email so you know which account is used
+  username: 'Your TGTG mail'

   # Mandatory: tokens for authentication - see the tgtg_get_tokens.py script
   access_token: "abc123"
   refresh_token: "abc123"
   user_id: "123"

-  # Optional: email so you know which account is used
-  username: 'Your TGTG mail'
+  cookie: ""

   # Optional: Refresh the stock every 15 minutes
   scan_interval: 900